-- The VictronConnect app. - A GX device. - The VRM Portal, note that a GX device or a GlobalLink 520 is needed. - The MPPT Control an (optional) external display that connects to the VE.Direct port.
+- The VictronConnect app. - · A GX device. - The VRM Portal, note that a GX device or a GlobalLink 520 is needed. - The SmartSolar Control display an (optional) external display that plugs into the front of the solar charger. - The MPPT Control an (optional) external display that connects to the VE.Direct port.
 Note that the required VE.Direct cable is not included with the MPPT Control.